 We have specialist tenants in areas such as intellectual property and commercial/mercantile law.

-Central Chambers has members who are able to provide representation through the Direct Public Access Scheme.
+Central Chambers has members who are able to provide representation through the Direct Public Access (DPA) Scheme.
 See the individual practice areas to find the right barrister for your case.
+The DPA Scheme allows members of the public to obtain the services of a barrister directly.

-We are also proud to offer a specialist law clinic for members of the LGBTQIA+ community – a group that is traditionally under-represented within the legal world.
+We are proud to offer a specialist law clinic for members of the LGBTQIA+ community – a group that is traditionally under-represented within the legal world.
 Initial assistance is free and we may be able to assist you on a pro bono basis, depending upon your legal issue.
+We believe this to be the only clinic of its type in England and Wales.

 We invite applications from prospective tenants who would like to join our expanding and modern set.
 Click here to find out more.

-Central Chambers also has CPD accreditation from both the Solicitors Regulatory Authority and The Bar Standards Board.
+Central Chambers has CPD accreditation from both the Solicitors Regulatory Authority and The Bar Standards Board.
 Our members are experts in their fields and provide training to solicitors and barristers in those specialist areas.
+We are an approved AETO.

 Central Chambers operates an equal opportunities policy and opposes discrimination on the grounds of gender, race, disability, age or sexual orientation.

 We have a proud tradition of helping the underprivileged and disadvantaged.
-We do this in court and we do it through fundraising for various charities.
-In recent years, we have helped international charities (such as Amnesty International), national charities (such as the Care Leavers’ Association), and local charities (such as Barnabus and Greater Manchester Law Centre).
+We do this in court, and we do it through fundraising for various charities.
+In recent years, we have helped national charities (such as the Care Leavers’ Association), and local charities (such as Barnabus and Greater Manchester Law Centre).